Henry Andrew Imshaug

 Henry Andrew Imshaug (1925–2010) was an American lichenologist notable for work on the genus Buellia and his "enormous and important collections from the Rocky Mountains, Great Lakes region, West Indies and subantarctic islands, together with his studies of those collections".
 He is also known for mentoring numerous notable lichenologists and bryologists.
 He was a professor at Michigan State University.
-Imshaug is honoured in the lichen genus name Imshaugia.
+Imshaug is honoured in the lichen genus names Imshaugia and Imsharria.

+Imshaug participated in the 1972–1973 Auckland Islands Expedition where he studied lichens on the Auckland Islands.